Soccer-Spurs reverse decision to furlough non-playing staff after fan opposition

-Tottenham Hotspur has reversed their decision to furlough staff during the coronavirus pandemic amid criticism from supporters, the Premier League club said in a statement on Monday.
+Tottenham Hotspur have reversed their decision to furlough staff during the coronavirus pandemic amid criticism from supporters, the Premier League club said in a statement https://www.tottenhamhotspur.com/news/2020/april/club-update-covid-19 on Monday.

 "The criticism the club has received over the last week has been felt all the more keenly because of our track record of good works and our huge sense of responsibility to care for those that rely on us, particularly locally," club chairman Daniel Levy said.
-Tottenham Hotspur Supporters' Trust had said the club's decision to use the government scheme, where employers can claim 80% of furloughed staff's monthly wages up to 2,500 pounds ($3,000) per month - was harming its reputation.
+The Tottenham Hotspur Supporters' Trust (THST) had said the club's decision to use the government scheme - where employers can claim for 80% of furloughed staff's monthly wages up to 2,500 pounds ($3,126) per month - was harming its reputation.

+It added on Monday that the club's latest decision showed "maturity and humility."
+"We're pleased that, rather than doubling down, the club's board has listened to the fans on this occasion and ultimately done the right thing," THST added in a statement https://www.thstofficial.com/thst-news/thfc-decision-on-staffing-thst-comment.

+"...no organisation is going to get everything right in these unprecedented circumstances and the eventual outcome is what matters...
+This is the first step, but a big step, in restoring relations between fans and the club."
+Levy added that Spurs' earlier move had only intended to put measures in place to protect jobs while they sought to continue to operate in a self-sufficient manner.

 ALSO READ